Nullcano/Domesticated-Catgirl/README.md

-# DCGWJS
+# Domesticated Catgirls
-Domesticate catgirls with JavaScript
+Web application to domesticate Catgirls.
+Using JavaScript and jQuery.